 Brands who share authentic and engaging content can create a close relationship with their audience, and the right GIF can be the perfect way to make this connection.
 The short, looping aspect of this format provides a perfect snack for the attention span of today’s consumers.
 The average file is 2-5 seconds in length, which makes them perfect for grabbing the eight-seconds of attention you are given, as your followers scroll through their social feeds.

-How else can they add value to your business?
+How else can GIFs add value to your business?

-These animated wonders bring a dose of youthful entertainment to your timeline.
-They will not only keep your audience engaged, but will they’ll also keep your brand from appearing too serious.
-Whether your goal is to build brand awareness, develop a brand personality or create more viral content, here’s how you can say it with a GIF:
+These animated wonders bring a dose of youthful entertainment to your social media presence.
+GIFs will not only keep your audience engaged, but they'll also keep your brand from appearing too serious.
+Whether your goal is to build brand awareness, develop a brand personality or create more viral content, here are a few tips on how to use GIFS on social media:

 Show off your products